project-akri/akri/docs/extensibility.md

 ENTRYPOINT ["/nessie"]
 ```

-Akri's `.dockerignore` is configured so that docker will ignore most files in our repository, so you will need to add an exception for the nessie broker:
+Akri's `.dockerignore` is configured so that docker will ignore most files in our repository, some exceptions will need to be added to build the nessie broker:

 ```yaml
 !shared